-Home Depot, after years of explosive growth, cuts its outlook as Americans cool spending on homes
+Home Depot sees first annual sales decline in more than a decade as housing streak ebbs, rates jump

 The chain now expects full-year earnings to fall between 7% and 13%, expanding the potential decline from earlier expectations that the retreat would remain solidly in the single-digit percentage range.

-Shares dropped more than 3% before the market open on Tuesday.
+Shares dropped 2% when the markets opened Tuesday.